dafilmorais/city-temperature-tracker/README.md

  The <b><u>database is always cleared when the project executes.</u></b> This is done so that you can see the insertion of data more easily, for demonstration purposes.<br> <br>Right-click the table and refresh it and view the data.
 It should have some new data <b><u>after every two minutes</u></b>:

 ![Data Table](./docs/assets/data-table.png)

-If there is no data being recieved from OpenWeatherAPI, you can insert your own API key in ./kafka-producer/src/main/resources/application.properties and change the "openweather.api.key" property with your own key.

 # Conclusion :rocket: